svenfraeys/SublimeBlender/README.md

 ## Installation
 download the package from [GitHub](https://github.com/svenfraeys/SublimeFoldPython "SublimeFoldPython") into your `Packages` folder

-the blender addon needs to be downloaded from a different github
+the Blender addon needs to be downloaded from [GitHub](https://github.com/svenfraeys/SublimeBlenderAddon "SublimeBlenderAddon")

 ## How to use
+1. Install SublimeBlender (sublime package and SublimeBlenderAddon (blender addon)
-once the sublime package and blender addon is installed, launch in Blender `SublimeBlender : Open Connection` After this you can send signals from sublime to blender.
+2. Launch in Blender `SublimeBlender : Open Connection`
+3. Execute a script by using `Alt+P` in Sublime Text

 ## Updates
 march 2014